Music PhD / MPhil

-In the past few years the Centre has been awarded five two-year University Research Fellowships, of which only two are awarded each year, in Film Studies, Composition, Music Therapy and Historical Musicology.
+In the past few years the Department has been awarded five two-year University Research Fellowships, of which only two are awarded each year, in Film Studies, Composition, Music Therapy and Historical Musicology.
 Two three-year University studentships, in Musicology and Ethnomusicology have also been awarded.

 How to Apply

 We accept applications on an ongoing basis for entry in late September and early February.
 There is no formal application deadline, but it is advisable to apply as early as possible due to the limited availability of supervisors.